Tyler-Hecht/Number-Crunching-Automation/README.md

-# orders_automation
+# For orders_automation:
-Just place the .py and .bat file in a folder along with the .xlsx file and the trialtypes file ("trialtypes.txt")
+Place the .py and .bat file in a folder along with the .xlsx file and the trialtypes file ("trialtypes.txt")\
 There should be only one .xlsx file in the folder!

 The sheets of the xlsx file should be named something like "Order 1"